Indulgences

 The Catholic Encyclopedia says:

-Obviously, Protestants greatly object to this idea as a form of works salvation (besides the issue of the sinlessness of Mary).
-Personally, I think it's Scriptural and historical that works play a role in going to heaven, but this idea of transferring someone's good works to someone else has no basis that I can find in Scripture or early Christian history.
-Obviously Scripture talks about the righteousness of Christ being applied to those who repent and follow him, but not in the sense of this Roman Catholic doctrine.
+Protestants greatly object to this idea as a form of works salvation (besides the issue of the sinlessness of Mary).
+Personally, I agree that works play a role in going to heaven, but this idea of transferring someone's good works to someone else has no basis that I can find in Scripture or early Christian history.
+Scripture talks about the righteousness of Christ being applied to those who repent and follow him, but because of faith, not because of charitable giving.

 Obtaining an Indulgence

 In the early 16th century, indulgences were being used by the Roman Catholic Church to raise funds for the building of St. Peter's Basilica.
 Johann Tetzel, a German monk, was particularly adept at raising funds in this manner.
-To this day, the Roman Catholic Church condemns some of the promises Tetzel made (mostly concerning promising forgiveness without repentance), but they defend his right to sell indulgences as correct.
+To this day, the Roman Catholic Church condemns some of the promises Tetzel made (mostly concerning promising forgiveness without repentance), but they defend indulgences as an appropriate reward for charitable giving, including giving to "the building of churches."

 Martin Luther did not agree.
-If the Roman Catholic Church could really remove the suffering from purgatory, he said, then they ought to do it immediately and empty purgatory for free.
-Selling forgiveness for money seemed awful to him, as I imagine it does to any normal person not indoctrinated by Rome.
+If the Roman Catholic Church could really remove the suffering from purgatory, he said, then they ought to do it immediately and empty purgatory for free (Thesis 82).
+Selling forgiveness for money seemed awful to him.

 Speaking of history, where did this doctrine come from?